 Health Policy Board

 ACHI’s Health Policy Board consists of 21 voting members (and two ex-officio members) from across the state who bring diverse perspectives and interests on health.
 This independent, self-perpetuating board identifies and establishes strategic priorities, provides direction and guidance, and serves as a forum for the exchange of ideas.
-The Health Policy Board guides ACHI’s involvement in and position on specific policy matters, and it issues position statements that articulate the health needs of Arkansans.
+The Health Policy Board guides ACHI’s involvement in and positions on specific policy matters, and it issues position statements that articulate the health needs of Arkansans.

 2023 Health Policy Board

 - Jerry Adams, Retired President & CEO, Arkansas Research Alliance

 - Chris B. Barber, FACHE (Vice Chair), President & CEO, St. Bernards Healthcare

 - Lawrence “Larry” Braden, MD, Hospice & Palliative Care, Ouachita County Medical Center

 - Sandra J. Brown, MPH, MSN, RN, CEO, Jefferson Comprehensive Care System, Inc.